andortizg/PyUC-Multiplatform/README.md

 ## How to compile / install

-pyUC is pure Python — no compilation step is needed.
+pyUC is pure Python - no compilation step is needed.
 Setup consists of creating a virtual environment and installing the dependencies.
+However, you can create an standalone file using nuitka.

 ### Linux / Raspberry Pi